jimchen1551/NYCU-CS/Computer organization/README.md

 # Computer organization
-This course was taught by J. J. Shann in the summer semester of 2022.
+This course was taught by J. J. Shann in summer semester of 2022.

 Lab 1: MIPS Programming